-NOTE 15 - Related Party Transactions
+NOTE 14 - Related Party Transactions

 We have a sweep arrangement with Stifel Bank, a wholly-owned subsidiary of the Parent, whereby a portion of available funds in customer brokerage accounts are automatically transferred by our Company into money market deposit accounts at Promontory, of which Stifel Bank retains a portion of the funds as deposits.
-Stifel Bank held \$12.1 billion of our brokerage clients' deposits at June 30, 2017.
+Stifel Bank held \$13.6 billion of our brokerage clients' deposits at June 30, 2018.

 We serve as a carrying broker-dealer and clear security transactions on a fully disclosed basis for several of our affiliates.
-These affiliates include KBW, Inc., Stifel Nicolaus Europe Limited, and Century Securities Associates, Inc. At June 30, 2017 amounts due to affiliates for these services was \$46.1 million and is included in due to Parent and affiliates, net in the accompanying statement of financial condition.
+These affiliates include KBW, Inc. and Century Securities Associates, Inc. At June 30, 2018 amounts due to affiliates for these services was \$51.2 million and is included in payables to brokers, dealers, and clearing organizations in the accompanying statement of financial condition.

-At June 30, 2017, amounts due to our Parent primarily consist of stock-based compensation that is paid upon conversion of stock units and debentures and income taxes that were paid by the Parent on our company's behalf.
-The amount due to Parent at June 30, 2017 was \$88.0 million.
-Due to affiliates of \$8.5 million at June 30, 2017 consists primarily of operating expenses that were paid on the Company's behalf by certain affiliates.
+At June 30, 2018, amounts due to our Parent primarily consist of stock-based compensation that is paid upon conversion of stock units and amortization of forgivable notes.
+The amount due to Parent at June 30, 2018 was \$124.0 million.
+Due to affiliates of \$56.1 million at June 30, 2018 consists primarily of operating expenses that were paid on the Company's behalf by certain affiliates.
 These payables are included in due to Parent and affiliates, net in the accompanying statement of financial condition.